xquery/rxq/README.md

 MarkLogic 6.0-3 is reccomended version for use with RXQ.

-The quickest way to see RXQ in action is to setup the example application under [src/example-site](https://github.com/xquery/rxq/tree/master/src/example-site).
+The quickest way to see RXQ in action is to setup the example application under [src/simple-example](https://github.com/xquery/rxq/tree/master/src/example-simple).

 First, you *need* to download and install [MarkLogic 6](https://developer.marklogic.com/products).
 Second, create an appserver, providing the following details;

-* _root_: provide directory where example-site resides on your filesystem
+* _root_: provide directory where example-simple resides on your filesystem
 * _error handler_: `/rxq-rewriter.xqy?mode=error`
 * _rewrite handler_: `/rxq-rewriter.xqy?mode=rewrite`